Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 ### Adding an Initial Take Profit

-To add an initial take profit node, select *Add Missing Items* on the initial definitions node menu.
+To add an initial take-profit node, select *Add Missing Items* on the initial definitions node menu.
 All items that may be missing are created along with the rest of the basic structure of nodes required to define each of them.